Fenwick17/responsive-accessible-table/README.md

-# Accesible and Responsive tables
+# Accessible and Responsive tables

 Prototype application to create accessible and responsive tables.